DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 ### Cocoapods issues

-If you are having trouble building your iOS application after adding the Datadog SDK because of errors being thrown by Cocoapods, check which error you are getting.
-The most common error is an issue getting the most up to date native library from Cocoapods, which can be solved by running the following in your `ios` directory:
+If you have trouble building your iOS application after adding the Datadog SDK because of errors being thrown by Cocoapods, check which error you are getting.
+The most common error is an issue getting the most up-to-date native library from Cocoapods, which can be solved by running the following in your `ios` directory:

 ```bash
 pod install --repo-update